-The Group advanced to Liberty Star US\$3 million (\$3.1 million) pursuant to a letter agreement dated June 29, 2010.
+The Group advanced to Liberty Star US\$3,000 (\$3,165) pursuant to the letter agreement dated June 29, 2010 (note 4).
 Pursuant to amendments to the letter agreement dated September 8, 2011 and November 14, 2011, the principal amount of the loan was increased for the amounts expended by the Group in 2011 and 2010 on annual assessment work, rental and related fees relating to Liberty Star's claims in Alaska.
 The following summarizes the movement in the loan receivable:

-As at M arch 31 As at December 31
+As at As at December 31

 2012 2011

 Balance at beginning of year \$ 4,292 \$ 3,136

 Additions

-Expenses paid - 740
+Expenses paid 740

-Interest 107 334
+Interest accrued 217 334

-Foreign exchange (loss) gain (83) 82
+Foreign exchange gain 7 82

-Balance at end of period \$ 4,316 \$ 4,292
+Balance at end of period \$ 4,516 \$ 4,292

 The loan receivable accrues interest at 10% per annum compounded monthly and is secured by assets and mining claims owned by Liberty Star in Alaska, USA.
 The loan and accrued interest is repayable on demand and will be due within 45 days thereof, or convertible into Liberty Star shares, provided the Group has spent at least a minimum amount (the "Minimum Expenditure") earning into a joint venture (which has still to be formed as of the date of these Financial Statements - see below).
-The Minimum Expenditure was originally set at US\$1 million, but the Group and Liberty Star subsequently agreed on November 14, 2011 to reduce the Minimum Expenditure to US\$272 as a result of the additions to the loan.
+The Minimum Expenditure was originally set at US\$1,000, but the Group and Liberty Star subsequently agreed on November 14, 2011 to reduce the Minimum Expenditure by US\$714 plus accrued interest as a result of the additions to the loan.
+As of June 30, 2012, the Minimum Expenditure has been reduced to US\$228.
 The Group has still to complete this expenditure requirement.

 Subject to negotiating and signing a definitive earn-in option and joint venture agreement ("JV Agreement"), the Group can earn a 60% interest in certain of Liberty Star's properties in Alaska by spending US\$10 million in exploration and claim maintenance on those properties over six years.
-The initial loan advanced plus accrued interest may be applied as part of the earn-in requirements, at the
+The initial loan advanced plus accrued interest may be applied as part of the earn-in requirements, at the Group's discretion.
+Should a JV Agreement be entered into, the loan plus accrued interest is repayable on demand upon 45 days' notice after the earlier of: